 Our jurors are individuals of distinction and reputation from the Maine art world who focus on putting together a cohesive and compelling show based on their own professional but subjective judgment.
 Only a portion of the work submitted will be included in the final exhibition.
 Juror decisions are final.

-The Harlow Gallery is owned and operated by the Kennebec Valley Art Association, a membership based non-profit organization.
+The Harlow is owned and operated by the Kennebec Valley Art Association.
+We are a membership based non-profit organization.
 Juried show entry fees help us pay for the cost of putting on this exhibition to benefit all participants and are not refundable.